Maurice Ludmer

 Maurice Ludmer (1926–1981) was a British anti-fascist activist and journalist.

 Biography

 Early life

 His father was a Salford hairdresser and mother a teacher of Hebrew.
 His family moved to Birmingham in 1939.
-As a young man he was interested in sport and joined the Young Communist League.
+As a young man he was interested in sport.
+He joined the Young Communist League.

 World War II

 During the Second World War he served in the British Army.
-It was the shock of a visit to Belsen concentration camp which influenced his life.
+The shock of a visit to Belsen concentration camp which influenced the rest of his life.

 Sports journalism and anti-racism (1950s – 1975)

 He became a sports journalist by trade.
 In the 1950s he became active in local politics in the Midlands, particularly tenants' associations and the peace movement.
 But following the Notting Hill riots 1958, the controversial Smethwick election and the anti-immigration Immigration Control Associations, he became an active anti-racist.

 In 1961 (when the first Commonwealth Immigration Bill was being discussed in parliament), Ludmer, with Birmingham activists of the Indian Workers Association such as Jagmohan Joshi, set up the Co-ordinating Committee Against Racial Discrimination (CCARD) which opposed both state racism and far right activism.
 CCARD also organised demonstrations over international issues such as the Vietnam War and against British colonial rule in Africa.
 It helped launch the more broad-based national organisation Campaign Against Racial Discrimination (CARD).
 In the late 1960s he resigned from the Communist Party which he felt was not fighting hard enough against racism.

 Ludmer continued to oppose organised fascism and was attacked by fascists on several occasions.